 Problems that make good hygiene difficult, such as being incontinent or bedbound, are more common among older women.
 Poor hygiene can result in chronic inflammation of the genital area due to irritation by urine or stool.

-If older women are sexually active, condoms should be used to reduce the risk of sexually transmitted diseases.
+If older women are sexually active, condoms should be used to reduce the risk of sexually transmitted infections.
 However, because condoms can irritate the vaginal tissues, particularly in older women, using lubricants is essential.
 Only water-based lubricants should be used with latex condoms.
 Oil-based lubricants (such as petroleum jelly) can weaken latex and cause the condom to break.

 Older women should see a doctor promptly if they have a discharge, particularly if the discharge contains blood or is brown or pink (possibly indicating a small amount of blood).
 A discharge that occurs after menopause can be a warning sign of a precancerous disorder (such as thickening of the lining of the uterus) or cancer and should not be ignored.

 Antihistamines can relieve itching.
-Most (including diphenhydramine, hydroxyzine, and cyproheptadine) cause drowsiness, which increases the risk of falls in older people.
+Many (including diphenhydramine, hydroxyzine, and cyproheptadine) cause drowsiness, which increases the risk of falls in older people.
 Thus, if older women need to take an antihistamine during the day, they should take one that is less likely to cause drowsiness, such as loratadine, cetirizine, or fexofenadine.

 A vaginal discharge may be accompanied by itching, redness, burning, and soreness.